Rear brake shoes change on Austin Mini

 • Pry with a flathead screwdriver (2nd photo).

-Remove the shoes
+Remove the brake shoes

 Op 12